nevrome/mobest/docs/estimation.md

 Note that these values here are just for demonstration and a result of a crossvalidation run with a very small sample size.
 Extremely large kernel sizes are plausible for extremely small sample density.

-### An HPC crossvalidation setup for large lengthscale parameter spaces
+## An HPC crossvalidation setup for large lengthscale parameter spaces

 The setup explained above is complete, but impractical for applications with large datasets and a large relevant parameter space.
 If you have access to a desktop computer or a single, strong node on a HPC system with plenty of processor cores, then it might be feasible to call the R code introduced above there.
-You could step the analysis by investigating a very large but coarse lengthscale parameter grid in a first run, and then submit a second or even a third run with a "zoomed-in" grid in the area with the best interpolation model performance.
 This hardly scales to really large analyses, though.
 For that we require a distributed computing setup, which makes use of the multitude of individual nodes a typical HPC provides.

 Here is an example for a HPC setup where the workload for a large crossvalidation analysis is distributed across many individual jobs.
 This setup has three components, which will be explained in detail below.